 Note that most coffeeshops (for cannabis) and smartshops (for other soft drugs) are now located in other parts of town.

-Though the famous Bulldog is holding strong, plying both to purely tourist crowds.More Info (click to expand)
+Though the famous Bulldog is holding strong, plying both to purely tourist crowds.More Info (click to show all)

 6. Go hipster at NDSM

 Standing for “Nederlandsche Dok en Scheepsbouw Maatschappij” (“Dutch Dock and Shipbuilding Company”), NDSM indeed used to be the center of Amsterdam’s boat-building industry.

 That ship has long sailed (forgive the pun), and now this is one of Amsterdam’s most prized entertainment districts.

 The local speciality is waterside bars and festivals.
 Dance festivals, theater festivals, you name it.

 Outside of the festival days, start at beach bar/indoor restaurant Pllek, home to regular outdoor film nights, and historical next-door neighbor Noorderlicht.
 Or, for an even more out-of-the-box experience, the “conceptual parties” of Sexyland, near the ferry, can include music, magic mushrooms, or other unexpected surprises.

 This is also the location of the (semi-)monthly IJhallen, billed as “the biggest flea market in Europe.”
 Best of all, the 20-minute ferry ride to get there from Centraal Station is free.More Info (click to show all)

 This isn’t a particular building, but a distinctive style of architecture that was used for a number of the city’s landmark structures constructed between 1910 and 1930.